 Liverpool

-What more can be said about Arne Slot's Liverpool team that has not already been mentioned?
-They have 21 wins from 29 games, boasting the top scorer in the league, the most goals, and the second-best defence; it has been a season of rights rather than wrongs for the Dutchman.
+What more can be said about Slot's Liverpool team that has not already been mentioned?
+They have 22 wins from 31 games, boasting the top scorer in the league, the most goals, and the second-best defence; it has been a season of rights rather than wrongs for the Dutchman.

 Although a potentially unexpected surprise for supporters considering the pre-season departure of mythical manager Jurgen Klopp, the German's replacement, Slot, has done a stellar job, seeing the Merseyside club well on their way to claiming a second Premier League title.

-With a 12-point gap to closest rivals Arsenal and only nine games remaining, there would have to be a slip-up of monumental proportions for Liverpool to miss out on the title.
+With an 11-point gap to closest rivals Arsenal and only nine games remaining, there would have to be a slip-up of monumental proportions for Liverpool to miss out on the title.
 It has happened in the past, but they are certainly the firm favourites to win it.

 Arsenal